-2. Learn some French phrases to explain both your dietary needs and also the words for the naturally gluten free food items you’re likely to see in French restaurants.
+2. Learn some French phrases to explain both your gluten free dietary needs and also the words for the naturally gluten free food items you’re likely to see in French restaurants.
 Lookout for these items on menus.
 If you don’t see them and you’re feeling bold, ask if they can be cooked for you.
 Useful food preparation words would be:

-4. Most restaurants I’ve visited have been able to tell me either which menu items are naturally gluten free or those which can be adapted – just as you would do anywhere in the world.
+4. Just ask!
+Most restaurants I’ve visited have been able to tell me either which menu items are naturally gluten free or those which can be adapted – just as you would do anywhere in the world.

 5. Visit a crêperie for a savoury galette made with naturally gluten free buckwheat flour (farine de sarrasin or blè noir).
 You must check that 100% buckwheat flour is being used as sometimes there can be a mix of flours.

 6. Seek out the naturally gluten free: Desserts including crème brûlée and meringues are naturally gluten free (but always double check).